Javadyakuza/Octus-Integration-Guide/EVM-to-EVER.md

    - 3.2: If the user has chosen to pay the everscale [operations](./concepts.md#ever-network-operations) gas fee with ever, now it's time for the user to deploy the event contract itself.
 Such an operation will be done calling `deployEvent` on `EthereumEverscaleEventConfiguration` which deploys an event contract and after exceeding the quorum confirm votes by relayers the token will be released if ever native Token and minted if ever alien token.

-4. After the event contract is successfully deployed on the Everscale bridge, the token will automatically be released and transferred to the recipient Everscale address.

 > ### NOTICE : all fo the refrenced contracts addresses can be found at [addresses.md](./addresses.md).

 ## EVM to Ever Transfer Integration Step-by-Step